tanav2202/A-Study-on-LSTM/README.md

-# Long Short-Term Memory (LSTM) Networks
+# Study on LSTM and its Applications
-This repository provides an in-depth explanation of Long Short-Term Memory (LSTM) networks, which are a type of Recurrent Neural Network (RNN) designed to overcome the vanishing gradient problem commonly associated with standard RNNs.
+This repository contains a study on Long Short-Term Memory (LSTM) and its applications.
+LSTM is a type of Recurrent Neural Network (RNN) that is widely used in various applications such as speech recognition, natural language processing, and time series prediction.

+# Theory

 ## Recurrent Neural Networks and the Vanishing Gradient Problem
 Before we dive into LSTM networks, let's first discuss standard RNNs and the vanishing gradient problem they often face.
 RNNs are neural networks designed to work with sequential data, where the output from the previous step is fed as an input to the current step.
 The idea is to use the previous output as a form of memory, allowing the network to maintain some context of the input sequence.